somsunee/Intel-sd-training/readme.md

 _**Lecture and notes**_

+_CMOS (complementary metal-oxide-semiconductor) _
+- has enabled massive scaling in a variety of semiconductor devices.
+Combining the CMOS process with VLSI has helped push packages to smaller levels while keeping costs reasonable

+_FLOPS_
+-Propagation delay - the time required for the input to be propagated to the output

+_Glitch_
+A glitch can be an issue if it propagates to the resultant logic or gets captured by a flip-flop.
+There can be two cases here:
+**Synchronous timing paths:** (even has glitch) it will be within the limits of minimum and maximum delays permissible from one flip-flop to another
+**Asynchronous timing paths:** if there is a glitch in the data path, it can get captured, hence, can cause issue.
+To prevent this, synchronizers are used and there are certain rules to be followed for asynchronous paths.

 **_Labs:_**

 _Lab 4:Introduction to dot lib_

+a)
 i) Open up sky*.lib file from lib
 ![day2_lab4_1](https://user-images.githubusercontent.com/118953929/206072693-479941d2-ef25-4fb5-93ab-661817051570.jpg)
 ii) Observe and understand the lib file.